eliasmourdi/Ligue1_Predictions/README.md

 A web page will open, with the dashboard ready to be used.

 # To do list
-- improve feature engineering with new variables: manager sacked, best player injured, European matches during last week, travel distance,...
+- improve feature engineering with new variables: coach changes, best player injured, European matches during last week, travel distance,...
 - improve preprocessing pipeline to reduce run time
 - include absolute and relative features in dashboarding pipeline